davedupplaw/gitlab-ci-wallboard/README.md

 it shows them on the page coloured green for success, or red for failure.
 It shows the last committer, when the last commit was made and on what branch that occurred.

-The page currently updates every 60 seconds and builds are ordered by name.
+The page currently updates via a websocket, and the backend will check GitLab every 120 seconds for new projects and every 10 seconds for builds information.
+Builds are are ordered by name, but failed and building projects come first.

 This is how it looks: